William Evan Allan: Naval career

-He met his wife, Ita Blakely, while his ship was docked in Vancouver, British Columbia, Canada, in 1924, and he continued to write to her until his ship returned to Vancouver in 1941.
-They married on that return trip and sailed to Australia as newlyweds on SS Mariposa via Hawaii — only twelve days before the Japanese attacked Pearl Harbor.
+He met his wife, Ida Gwendoline Wright, while his ship was docked in Vancouver, British Columbia, Canada, in 1924, and he continued to write to her until his ship returned to Vancouver in 1941.
+They married on that return trip and sailed to Australia as newlyweds on SS Mariposa, via Hawaii – only twelve days before the Japanese attacked Pearl Harbor.
+After his retirement, they lived at Somerville on the Mornington Peninsula in Victoria, where he farmed.

 Later life

-Allan was awarded the 80th Anniversary Armistice Remembrance Medal by the Government of Australia in 1999, and lived in the Melbourne suburb of Essendon, Victoria until his death at the age of 106.
+Allan was awarded the 80th Anniversary Armistice Remembrance Medal by the Government of Australia in 1999, and lived in the Melbourne suburb of Essendon, Victoria, until his death at the age of 106.
+He was given a state funeral at HMAS Cerberus on the Mornington Peninsula, Victoria.